 No chat option

-The costs for Progressive Commercial business auto insurance vary widely, depending on the year, make, and model of the car, as well as the driving history of the employee behind the wheel.
-That said, the 2019 national average for commercial auto insurance through Progressive Commercial was $183 per month.
+The costs for Progressive Commercial business auto insurance vary widely, depending on the year, make, and model of the car as well as the driving history of the employee behind the wheel.
+That said, Progressive Commercial’s average monthly cost in 2020 for commercial for-hire truck insurance ranged from $640 for specialty truckers to $982 for other transportation truckers.
 This was for business auto and contractor customers―many of whom would have an LLC business ownership.

 Additionally, Progressive Commercial offers numerous discounts, including some for:

 - Having three or more years of business experience

 - Maintaining a BOP or general liability policy

 - Paying in full at the beginning of the policy